brianfdevore/selenium-tools/README.md

 1. Install python if necessary
 2. Install pip if necessary
-3. "pip install selenium" to install the Selenium package for python (test with "import selenium")
+3. Install required pip packages with "pip install -r requirements.txt".
+The primary packages are "selenium" and click".  "pip install selenium" to install the Selenium package for python (test with "import selenium")
 4. Navigate to Selenium web-driver downloads link above and download the .exe for your OS.
 Note that you must download the correct web-driver for your version of Chrome.
 Go to Chrome > 3 dots menu > Help > About Chrome to get current version.
 5. For Windows OS, you can simply copy the .exe into C:\Program Files (x86)\
 6. You will need to reference the OS file path for the web-driver .exe you just installed above.